M32 tank recovery vehicle: Development history

-The basic prototypes of the M32 were built by Lima Locomotive and were accepted on January 11, 1943.
+The basic prototypes of the M32 were built by Lima Locomotive and were accepted on 11 January 1943.
 The prototypes were labeled T5, T5E1, T5E2, T5E3, and T5E4.
 These designs competed against the T2 and T7 designs, which both had a turret mounted boom, at the Aberdeen Proving Grounds.
 The T5 was declared superior to the T2 and T7 designs after several weeks of testing.
-The four prototypes were sent to Aberdeen (T5 and T5E1), Camp Hood, Texas (T5E2), and Camp Seely, California (T5E4) for further testing.
+The four prototypes were sent to Aberdeen (T5 and T5E1), Camp Hood, Texas, (T5E2), and Camp Seeley, California, (T5E4) for further testing.
 However, during the testing, the T5E3's engine was damaged, so it could not go through further.
 In June 1943, Ordnance Committee Minutes 21553 standardized the designs of the T5, T5E1, T5E2, T5E3, and the T5E4 as the M32, M32E1, M32E2, M32E3, M32E4, respectively.
 These minutes also terminated the T7 project.
 The M32E4 did not enter production.
-Many M32s were later converted into M34 Prime Movers, which were unarmed and fitted with additional equipment used to tow heavy artillery pieces.
+Many M32s were later converted into M34 prime movers, which were unarmed and fitted with additional equipment used to tow heavy artillery pieces.